Uncover Rothenburg, A Highlight Along Germany's Romantic Road - My Family Travels

 Germany’s Romantic Road was a major trade route with many important stops.
 Map c. romanticroad.com

-This is the tourist name for what used to be a major trade route in Europe during medieval times, not necessarily a place for romance.
-Families are intrigued by the many historic buildings — including cathedrals, churches and even entire well-preserved towns — along a route that starts in Frankfurt and winds east and south through Germany.
+Families are intrigued by the many historic buildings, including cathedrals, churches and even entire well-preserved towns along the route.
+For road-trippers, Germany’s Romantic Road starts in Frankfurt and winds east and south throughout the German countryside.

 What Families Will Love about Rothenburg